 Briefly describe your organization and its mission.
 Who do you primarily serve, and what community need do you address?

-What project or initiative are you seeking funding for?
+Describe the project or initiative for which you are seeking funding.

 3. Community Impact (High-Level)